GSA/srt-fbo-scraper/.github/STYLE-GUIDE.md

   git fetch upstream
   git merge upstream/master
   ```
+## Rebasing

-A commone `git rebase` use-case is when you've made a pull request, received a review sometime later and then had the PR
+You might need to `git rebase` when you've made a pull request, received a review sometime later, and then had the PR
 approved.
 In this case, you might has a "stale" PR - changes could have happened to `master` that aren't reflected in
 your approved branch.
 This [tutorial](https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request) walks you
 through rebasing.